 Lab automation has typically been a serious capital investment, with prices typically ranging from $25,000 up to $200,000 for a high-performance liquid handling robot.
 Costs for an automated bioreactor or a work cell can be significantly more.
 Whilst some companies are focused on advanced robotics.
 Synthace is focused on developing software that empowers the existing lab hardware such as liquid handlers or bioreactors.
 This enables scientists to reap the benefits of advanced automation without driving a significant increase in Capex spend.

-In addition, with many facilities a key limitation is often the available bench or plant space for new equipment.
+In addition, with many facilities, a key limitation is often the available bench or plant space for new equipment.
 Solutions that work to empower existing systems allow teams to leverage the benefits of automation without the need for new facilities.

 1. Time Savings

 For a preclinical biologic candidate with peak sales of $500M, it can be approximated that for every week of preclinical time saved ~ $50K USD of risk-adjusted long-term value is created.
 Sources of immediate value creation such as: reducing errors and mix-ups, increasing product understanding, and accelerating technology transfer further helping to prevent delays in the development pipeline.
-This results in the realisation of more long-term strategic value from the patent exclusivity period.
+This results in the realization of more long-term strategic value from the patent exclusivity period.

-In the lab, time saving can mean compression of the overall process or more commonly increasing walkaway time so highly skilled scientists are freed to work on additional projects or process steps.
+In the lab, time-saving can mean compression of the overall process or more commonly increasing walkaway time so highly skilled scientists are freed to work on additional projects or process steps.

-At Synthace when looking into the time savings of an Antha automated qPCR set-up, we actually found that the two greatest drivers of value were a) massively increased walkaway time and b) a compression in the overall run time.
+At Synthace when looking into the time savings of an automated qPCR set-up, we actually found that the two greatest drivers of value were a) massively increased walkaway time and b) a compression in the overall run time.